 Trevor joined Watsi on March 12th, 2013.
-Five years ago, Trevor became the 1175th member to automatically support a new Watsi patient every month.
-Since then, 4,752 more people have become monthly donors!
-Trevor's most recent donation traveled 3,200 miles to support Hassan, a newborn baby from Tanzania, to fund life-saving anorectal surgery.
+Eight years ago, Trevor joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Trevor's most recent donation traveled 5,800 miles to support Dany, a shop owner from Cambodia, to fund surgery to relocate her elbow after a fall.

 Trevor has funded healthcare for 103 patients in 14 countries.